ottokruse/aws-apigw-authorizer/README.md

 If you throw an error anywhere in the customContextBuilder the request will be denied (HTTP 401).

 ### 2.4.
-Customize Auth Checks
+Customize Additional Auth Checks

-A custom function can be provided in which you can include your own checks.
+The validity of the JWT and/or Basic Authentication credentials will always be checked.
+A custom function can be provided in which you can include your own additional checks.
 If you throw an error anywhere in that function the request will be denied (HTTP 401).

 ```js
 // May return promise or synchronous result as below